chasmani/piecewise-regression/README.rst

 How It Works
 ======================

 The package implements Muggeo's iterative algorithm (Muggeo "Estimating regression models with unknown break-points" (2003)), to quickly find breakpoints.

-The Fit method also implements a non-parametric bootstrap restarting to escape local minima, this can be controlled with `n_boot`.
+This iteartive method does not always converge to a global optimal solution, and can instead converge to a local optima or not converge at all.
+For this reason the Fit method also implements a non-parametric bootstrap restarting to escape local minima, this can be controlled with `n_boot`.
 To run the Fit without bootstrap restarting, set `n_boot=0`.
-Muggeo's algorthm does not always converge.
-In this case, the Fit method will keep trying to find a fit using bootstrap restarting `n_boot` times.
+If Muggeo's algorthm has not converged, the Fit method will keep trying to find a fit using bootstrap restarting `n_boot` times.

-If you don't have good guesses for inital breakpoints, you can just set the number of e.g. `n_breakpoints=3`. in this case the algorithm will randomly generate starting breakpoints until it finds a slution that converges (up to `n_boot` times).
+If you don't have good guesses for inital breakpoints, you can just set the number of e.g. `n_breakpoints=3`. in this case the algorithm will randomly generate starting breakpoints until it finds a solution that converges (up to `n_boot` times).
 This is a good option if the algorithm is otherwise not converging.

 Model Selection
 ==========================